People age 65 and older are more likely to have one or more long-lasting health problems in addition to cancer. These may include:

 Your doctor or a registered dietitian can help make sure you are getting the nutrition you need during treatment.

 Blood counts.
 During cancer treatment, you may be at risk for changes in your blood counts.
-This can include anemia, when the number of red blood cells is low.
+This can include low levels of red blood cells, which can lead to anemia.
 It can also include low levels of white blood cells or platelets.
 Your health care team may watch your blood counts carefully while you are on treatment.
 If blood counts become low, you may receive medication or a blood transfusion.

 Memory loss and mental confusion.
 Older adults are more likely to have these problems even without cancer.
 Problems can include memory loss or difficulty remembering things, confusion, or changes in thinking.
 Tell your health care team if you are experiencing these symptoms.